baltimore-sun-data/vacants-demolish-analysis/02_analysis.md

 Analysis: vacant buildings to be demolished
 -------------------------------------------

 The Baltimore Sun obtained a list of vacant buildings to be demolished from the Baltimore City Department of Housing & Community Development.
-The following analysis provided the numbers in a March 15, 2019 Baltimore Sun story titled "Baltimore officials pledge to demolish 2,100 vacant houses by next summer."
+The following analysis provided the numbers in a March 15, 2019 Baltimore Sun story titled ["Once again, Baltimore officials say they'll demolish more vacants — pledging to take down 2,000 in coming year."](https://www.baltimoresun.com/news/maryland/politics/bs-md-ci-vacant-demolition-20190214-story.html)

 Here are the key statistics reported in the story:

 -   There are almost 17,000 vacant buildings in the city currently.
--   1,803 properties are scheduled for demolition by June 30, 2020.
+-   1,806 properties are scheduled for demolition by June 30, 2020.
 -   Eighty percent of the properties scheudled for demolition by FY 2020 are in just 16 neighborhoods.
 -   Broadway East is projected to see 271 vacants come down.
 Sandtown-Winchester, 199, and Harlem Park, 143.
 -   Coldstream Homestead Montebello currently has 448 abandoned buildings and is projected to see 87 demolitions by next summer.